JavaanseHZ/pulumi-aws-lambda-infra/README.md

 ### Release Artifact

+(not implemented)

-The relase artfact is uploaded to the Github repos release page, including an auto-generated release note.
+The release artfact is uploaded to the Github repos release page, including an auto-generated release note.

+It is also uploaded AWS as a lambda layer.

 ## Deployment

+(not implemented)

 The deployment is done via pulumi and automated via github actions.

 ### Github Actions

+(not implemented)

 The deployment is separated in 2 stages, both for dev and prod: